Reducing patients’ anxiety while waiting in the ER

 Ideation, Round 2

 Having plotted out and prioritized possible uses of the app, I selected the most practical ideas to explore.
-My sketches revolved around a dashboard showing the user’s place in line.
+My sketches revolved around a simple dashboard showing the user’s place in line.

 Information Architecture